shortcut/shortcut-authentication-ios/AppleIdSignIn/Documentation/AppleIdSignIn.md

         }
         .store(in: &cancellables)
 ```
-Get the Apple Id credential state from given user id.
+Get the Apple Id credential state from given user id. `AppleIdCredentialSate` is an enum which represents the states of AppleID credentials.
+For example,  `.authorize` or `.revoked`.
 ```
     appleIdSignIn.getCredentialState(for: userId)
         .receive(on: RunLoop.main)